Metrojet Flight 9268: Egypt

-Hours after the crash, Egyptian Prime Minister Sherif Ismail was on his way to the crash site along with other ministers on a private jet, according to the Tourism Ministry.
+Hours after the crash, Egyptian prime minister Sherif Ismail visited the crash site, along with other ministers, on a private jet.

 Ireland

-The Republic of Ireland, as the state of aircraft registry, made an offer of assistance which was accepted by the Egyptian accident investigation authorities for the Irish Air Accident Investigation Unit (AAIU) of the Department of Transport, Tourism and Sport to send a team consisting of an Operations/Pilot Inspector, an Engineering Inspector and a Regulatory/Operations Adviser from the Irish Aviation Authority (IAA) to assist in the investigation.
-The team flew out on an Irish military aircraft on 2 November.
+The Republic of Ireland, as the state of aircraft registry, sent representatives from the Irish Air Accident Investigation Unit (AAIU) of the Department of Transport, Tourism and Sport, including an operations/pilot inspector, an engineering inspector and a regulatory/operations adviser from the Irish Aviation Authority (IAA).
+The team flew on an Irish military aircraft on 2 November.

 Israel

 Israel, which borders the Sinai peninsula, offered to assist Russia and Egypt with surveillance if needed.

 Ukraine

 During a trade visit to Cairo in April 2018, Ukrainian foreign minister Pavlo Klimkin discussed the bombing and its effects.

 United Kingdom

-On 4 November British intelligence agencies became involved in the investigation.
-The UK government sent extra consular staff and half a dozen military planners to Egypt.
-Egyptian President al-Sisi met then British Prime Minister Cameron in London.
-At a joint press conference with Cameron, President Sisi said Egypt would co-operate on improved security measures at Sharm El Sheikh airport.
-Cameron and Russian President Putin also discussed the investigation into the crash.
-On 5 November, the government sent diplomatic staff including British embassy staff and FCO Rapid Deployment Teams to Sharm El Sheikh airport to help British nationals home.
+On 4 November, British intelligence agencies became involved in the investigation.
+The UK government sent extra consular staff and several military planners to Egypt.
+Egyptian president al-Sisi met British prime minister Cameron in London.
+At a joint press conference with Cameron, President Sisi said that Egypt would cooperate on improved security measures at Sharm El Sheikh airport.
+Cameron and Russian president Putin also discussed the investigation into the crash.
+On 5 November, the government sent diplomatic staff, including British embassy staff and FCO rapid-deployment teams, to Sharm El Sheikh airport to help British nationals return home.

-Less than a week after the crash, the UK banned flights into Sharm El-Sheikh airport; the restriction lasted until October 2019.
-As of 5 November 2017, the UK government was also advising against "all but essential" travel to the South Sinai "with the exception of the area within the Sharm el Sheikh perimeter barrier, which includes the airport and the areas of Sharm el Maya, Hadaba, Naama Bay, Sharks Bay and Nabq".
-Since flights from other countries were continuing, the UK government reminded its citizens of its ongoing recommendation against all but essential travel by air to or from Sharm el Sheikh.
+Less than a week after the crash, the UK banned flights into Sharm El-Sheikh airport, and the restriction lasted until October 2019.
+The UK government also advised against "all but essential" travel to the South Sinai "with the exception of the area within the Sharm el Sheikh perimeter barrier, which includes the airport and the areas of Sharm el Maya, Hadaba, Naama Bay, Sharks Bay and Nabq".